-I’ve returned a backpack, long after purchase and with plenty of use, after a zipper exploded off the pack (it wasn’t even overstuffed).
+I’ve returned a backpack, long after purchase and with plenty of use, after a zipper exploded off the pack (no, it wasn’t overstuffed).
 They took it back no questions asked, and I got a new pack that has held up better.

 Another time, I had a pair of climbing approach shoes that had a big gash ripped into the side of them within the first week of purchase.
 Again, replaced them with another pair of the same model and they have held up for years (as they should).

 Of course, you shouldn’t abuse this generous policy, but only use it when it’s necessary.

 This return policy applies to both REI members and non-members, but as a member, you don’t even need to hold onto your receipt, they can look up the purchase in their system and process the return.

 3. REI Member-Only Coupons